 Anne Holt is more than a familiar face, she is a trusted friend.
 After 40 years of anchoring the news on News 2, Anne requested to take on a new role at the station, reporting on people and groups that make a difference in our community.

-A three-time Emmy Award winning journalist and recipient of the coveted George Foster Peabody Award for the investigative documentary “Under the Influence”, Anne is recognized by her peers through out the Mid South as an outstanding role model.
+A seven-time Emmy Award winning journalist and recipient of the coveted George Foster Peabody Award for the investigative documentary “Under the Influence”, Anne is recognized by her peers throughout the region as an outstanding role model.

 Anne was one of 13 children born to a family of sharecroppers in west Tennessee.
 She received her education from the University of Tennessee in Knoxville and immediately went to work for the local television station, WATE-TV.

-In addition to her anchoring duties at News 2, Anne serves as spokesperson for News 2’s “Food to Families” campaign.
-A sorting room at the Second Harvest Food Bank was named the “Anne Holt Room”, reflecting Anne’s years of dedication to helping feed hungry families in Middle Tennessee.
+Anne has served as spokesperson for News 2’s “Food to Families” campaign.
+A sorting room at the Second Harvest Food Bank was named the “Anne Holt Room,” reflecting Anne’s years of dedication to helping feed hungry families in Middle Tennessee.